E. C. Spykman

-Elizabeth Choate Spykman (b.
-Elizabeth Choate on July 17, 1896 in Southborough, Massachusetts - d.
-August 7, 1965) was an American author known primarily for her children's books.
+Elizabeth Choate Spykman (née Elizabeth Choate, July 17, 1896 – August 7, 1965) was an American author known primarily for her children's books.

-Choate married geostrategist and founder of the Department of International Studies at Yale University Nicholas J. Spykman (pronounced "Speak-man") in her mid-thirties, and had two daughters.
+Choate married geostrategist and founder of the department of international studies at Yale University Nicholas J. Spykman (pronounced "Spike-man") in her mid-thirties, and had two daughters.
 In 1955, at the age of 59, she published her first children's book, A Lemon and a Star.
 Her second, The Wild Angel, was published in 1957.
 Terrible, Horrible Edie was published in 1960, and her final children's book, Edie on the Warpath, was published posthumously in 1966.